 Because babies are more vulnerable to moisture loss, and their airways are much smaller than ours, they are particular sensitive to the drying effects of winter air.
 They are more likely to get bloody noses, dry cracked skin, get sick more often, and may experience more severe complications from seasonal illnesses.

 Question #2: What symptoms should new parents look for when caring for their baby over the winter?

 - Dry, cracked skin: Babies have sensitive skin, which can dry out easily.
-Using a good moisturizer or lotion with high quality, simple ingredients can help protect your little one’s skin during the winter months.
+Using a good moisturizer or lotion with high quality, simple ingredients can help lock in moisture.

 - Cough, congestion and difficulty breathing: The American Academy of Pediatrics offers a helpful rundown of what to do when your child has an upper respiratory infection.
 Click here for more information.
 If you have any questions or concerns about your child’s symptoms, contact your pediatrician or family doctor.

-Be sure to keep the humidity in your home between 30-50% for you and your baby.
+Be sure to keep the humidity in your home between 30-60% for you and your baby.
 In the wintertime, a trusted humidifier can help you keep your family happy and healthy.